-- 12) Project Overview.
-Include an introductory narrative description of the project with history of the property, current layout of wharf and buildings, brief description of business activity and work conducted on the property, plan for investment of the award funds into the business, and why property owners seek a restrictive covenant for commercial fisheries use. - 13) Location Information and Property Details.
-Please provide maps, aerial photos, property surveys, and site maps and diagrams of the project property sufficient to understand the location, dimensions, and setting of the property. - 14) Economic Significance of the Property.
-What is the economic importance of the property to the commercial fisheries industry in the immediate vicinity and as part of the State economy? - A) Describe the fisheries (Groundfish, Lobster, Sea Urchin, Clam, Worm, Seaweed, Mussel, Scallop, Shrimp, Other, Aquaculture.) that will be served by this property and region of the State.
+- 13) Project Overview.
+Include an introductory narrative description of the project with history of the property, current layout of wharf and buildings, brief description of business activity and work conducted on the property, plan for investment of the award funds into the business, and why property owners seek a restrictive covenant for commercial fisheries or aquaculture use. - 14) Location Information and Property Details.
+Please provide maps, aerial photos, property surveys, and site maps and diagrams of the project property sufficient to understand the location, dimensions, and setting of the property. - 15) Economic Significance of the Property.
+What is the economic importance of the property to the commercial fisheries or aquaculture industries in the immediate vicinity and as part of the State economy?

+A) Describe the fisheries (Groundfish, Lobster, Sea Urchin, Clam, Worm, Seaweed, Mussel, Scallop, Shrimp, Other, Aquaculture.) that will be served by this property and region of the State.